falconsmilie/phospy/docs/validation-and-parity.md

-# Validation and Parity Guide
+# Validation and Parity

-This document is the practical entry point for understanding what PhosPy validates, what its current parity claims actually mean, and which checks form the 1.0.0 release gate.
+This is the quickest guide to what PhosPy validates and what its current parity claim actually means.

-## Validation Layers
+## The Three Checks That Matter

-PhosPy uses three complementary layers of evidence.
+PhosPy uses three practical layers of evidence.

-### 1. Core Python Tests
+### 1. Non-Parity Tests

-These tests do not depend on R.
+These tests do not depend on R. They cover core package behaviour, validation rules, preprocessing, native workflow components, and the documented example smoke path.

-They cover:

-- schema and request validation
-- preprocessing rules
-- matrix construction
-- public API behaviour
-- native workflow components
-- the documented example smoke path

-Run them with:

 ```bash
 pytest -m "not parity"
 ```

-### 2. Fixture-Backed Parity Tests
+### 2. Parity Tests

-These tests compare Python outputs against committed reference tables generated from R/PhosR.
+These tests compare Python outputs against committed R/PhosR-generated reference tables.

-They cover selected seams rather than the package as a whole.

-Run them with:
+The claim is deliberately narrow: parity is asserted only for the tested seam.

 ```bash
 pytest -m parity
 ```

-### 3. Lint and Formatting Checks
+### 3. Lint and Formatting

 These checks keep the release surface tidy and consistent.

-Run them with:

 ```bash
 pre-commit run --all-files
 ```

-## 1.0.0 Release Gate
+## Release Gate for 1.0.0

-PhosPy 1.0.0 is ready to cut when all three checks are green from a clean checkout:
+From a clean checkout, the 1.0.0 release gate is simply:

 ```bash
 pre-commit run --all-files